 Entity values in charts are color coded.
-Right click on a chart to open a pop up menu with options to customize the chart (Figure 78).
+The Entity List on the right side of the window enables you to change the visualization and color of each single entity plot.
+Right click on a chart to open a pop up menu with options to customize the chart (Figure 76).

 - Properties... opens a dialog box, in which you can set the chart visualization details. - Save as...
 Turns on and off the tool tip for the graph.
 If the option is enabled, you can see the value of the data point once you move the mouse cursor over it. - Zoom In/Zoom Out Turns on and off the zoom in feature.
-You can drag the mouse cursor over an area in the chart to zoom into it. - Auto Range adjusts the range of x and y axis.

-- Copy to Clipboard button Copies the chart to the system clipboard.
-You can export the chart to another application, e.g., Microsoft Word or Excel, in this way. - Entity List enables you to change the visualization and color of each single entity plot.
+You can drag the mouse cursor over an area in the chart to zoom into it. - Auto Range adjusts the range of x and y axis. - Rasterize freeze a specified chart for later analysis or comparison, - Copy To Clipboard Copy the time series to system clipboard in a tabseparated text format.
+You can paste the chart data to another application, e.g., Microsoft Word or Excel

-6.3.2 Simulation History Dialog
+6.3.2 Simulation History Frame

 For your model, you can run simulation many times, changing the simulation parameters or making corrections to the model itself.
-The Simulation History dialog allows you to view and manage all the simulation log files (CILs) that have been saved for the given model file.
+The Simulation History frame allows you to view and manage all the simulation log files (CSV and CIL) that have been saved for the given model file.

-- If the simulation results are logged, i.e., at least one entity or process is selected for logging (see Simulation Log), each simulation run is saved into a separate CI log file (CIL) along with the model representation at the time the simulation was done.
-A log file has an extension .cil and it is created in the folder [project name].output, where [project name] is the name of the Cell Illustrator model file.
-For example, logs for the Cell Illustrator Apoptosis.gon sample project are kept in the Apoptosis.output subfolder in the folder where the Apoptosis.gon file is located.
+If the simulation results are logged (see Simulation Log), each simulation run is saved into a separate CSV file along with the model representation at the time the simulation was done.
+A log file with the extension .csv is created in the folder [project name].output, where [project name] is the name of the Cell Illustrator model file.
+For example, logs for the Cell Illustrator apoptosis.csml sample project are kept in the apoptosis.output subfolder.

-All the saved simulation logs are accessible in the Simulation History dialog box.
+All saved simulation logs are accessible in the Simulation History frame.